omigroup/omigroup/README.md

 Are you passionate about the metaverse?
 Join us!

 Informal discussions are happening on discord, [join our Discord](https://discord.gg/NJtT9grz5E).
 However, if you want to catch up on topics, ask questions, or discuss new ideas we highly encourage you contribute to our [GitHub Discussions](https://github.com/omigroup/OMI/discussions), and come to [one of our meetings](#meetings).
+We have a shared [google calendar](https://calendar.google.com/calendar/u/1?cid=Y18wZHB1Z2Y5ZjgzZXE0cWVrbWI2b21xYmptZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) for tracking upcoming events.

 If you'd like to submit a proposal for a specification or other work item.
 Please see the [PROCESS](./PROCESS.md) document.